 The Graduate Certificate of Nursing (Advanced Practice) from James Cook University is a general, practical course that is a pathway to a Master of Nursing degree.
 The 100% online program covers the topics of effective clinical governance, advanced health assessment, persuasive communication, and the quality use of medicines in practice.
 You can earn this postgraduate qualification over 8 months of part-time study while working full-time.

 Nursing in a critical care setting requires specialised knowledge and expertise to assess and manage patients.
 Online study for a Graduate Certificate in Critical Care Nursing has the potential to create career opportunities in specialist nursing, clinical education and management roles, and in acute care nursing.
 100% online courses are available in Australia, usually consisting of four subjects from a Master of Nursing program.

 UTS Online’s Graduate Certificate in Critical Care is for aspiring nursing leaders looking to learn and apply specialist knowledge in patient care.
 Through this course, you’ll develop an understanding of core critical care concepts and be able to confidently evaluate complex patient data to inform clinical decision-making.
 You'll learn contemporary critical care concepts in a collaborative learning environment, engaging in interactive activities that address real-world challenges relevant to your practice.
 Delivered 100% online, this course allows maximum flexibility so that you can fit learning around your schedule.

 A management career is a possibility for any nurse who may want to take on greater responsibilities, whether that's supervising staff, managing a team, or leading an organisational unit.
-Build the management and leadership skills you need to be a confident and capable manager with a Graduate Certificate in Nursing Leadership and Management.
+Build the skills you need to be a confident and capable manager with a specialised management and leadership course for nurses.

 JCU Graduate Certificate of Nursing (Leadership & Management)